Gene Prioritization with Word Embeddings and Protein Networks

-Prioritizing causal genes in ALS by integrating statistical genetics with word embeddings from biomedical literature.
+Prioritizing candidate genes in ALS by integrating genetics with word embeddings.

 🌐 GitHub: Gene discovery